 In the cataclysmic nine years from 1914 to 1922, tsarist Russia disappeared from the map, fragmenting into regions, cities, and villages as an entire empire split into battle zones.

-This website helps us capture a shifting sense of self and attachment to a place through a database more than 600 poems and short prose composed during these war years by 70 writers.
+This website helps us capture a shifting sense of self and attachment to a place through a database more than 600 poems and short prose composed during these war years by nearly 100 writers.